 When it comes to homework, it can help to think of yourself as your child’s coach.
 You can support your child by creating the right time, environment and approach for homework, but doing the work is ultimately your child’s responsibility.

 If you do the homework for your child, your child won’t develop important academic skills.
 She also won’t learn what to do when she’s faced with a problem like lack of time, conflicting priorities or a task she doesn’t understand.

 Being the coach might mean you have to let your child ‘fail’ sometimes – but remember that children learn from failure as well as success.
 What really counts is the attitude you both have to these failures.

-When your child does have homework troubles, try talking with her about what she could do better next time.
+When your child does have homework troubles, try talking with him about what he could do better next time.
 Always praise

 Working with the teacher